Viserion-7/Flight-Management-System/README.md

 # Flight-Management-System

 This is a Flight System project developed in Python.
 It provides a simple yet efficient solution for managing flights, user access control, and data storage using CSV files.

+A simple word document is included which is a documentation based on it.

 ## Features
 - User roles: Different user access levels for viewing, adding, canceling, searching, and sorting flights.